Areas of Expertise

 Health care, psychiatry, AIDS, Parkinson’s disease, Field Education

-She is NYU Silver's Seminar in Field Instruction Coordinator and member of the Greater New York Area Directors of Field Education Seminar in Field Instruction (SIFI) Sub Committee.
+She is NYU Silver's Seminar in Field Instruction Coordinator and a member of the Greater New York Area Directors of Field Education Seminar in Field Instruction (SIFI) Sub Committee.
+In Fall 2018, she became the Director of the School’s Post-Masters Certificate Program in Clinical Supervision, a 20-session course relevant for clinicians with experience supervising staff and/or students, which explores theories and dynamics of the supervisory process, methods of providing clinical supervision, and approaches to addressing and resolving conflicts.